n1chols/cold-steamos/README.md

 # nixos-steam-console
-A minimal NixOS flake to turn any device into a Steam Deck like console.
+A minimal NixOS flake to turn any device into a SteamOS-like console.
 Inspired by [Jovian-NixOS](https://github.com/Jovian-Experiments/Jovian-NixOS).

 ## Features
 - 'Switch to Desktop' session